ReceiptSense: Beyond Traditional OCR -- A Dataset for Receipt Understanding: Experimental Results

 \subsection{OCR Results}

-The OCR task of the \dataset dataset is important for information extraction.
-Table \ref{tab:ocr_performance_comparison} summarizes the Character Error Rate (CER) and Word Error Rate (WER) metrics of various OCR models.
-As a baseline, Tesseract OCR shows a Character Error Rate (CER) of 15.56\% and a Word Error Rate (WER) of 30.78\%.
-While Tesseract is widely used due to its open-source nature and extensive language support, the Attention-Gated CNN-BiGRU model improves upon the baseline, reducing the CER to 14.85\% and the WER to 27.22\%.
-This model combines gated convolutional neural networks with bidirectional GRU layers, enhanced by attention mechanisms, which likely contributes to its improved handling of spatial dependencies and contextual information within the text.
-Our OCR Model, designed specifically for the challenges presented by the \dataset dataset, further reduces the CER to 7.83\%.
-However, its WER is comparable to that of the Attention-Gated CNN-BGRU at 27.24\%, suggesting that while it is more adept at recognizing individual characters, it struggles similarly at the word level.
-Azura OCR achieves the best performance among the tested models, with the lowest CER of 6.39\% and WER of 25.97\%.
+As shown in Figure~\ref{tab:ocr_performance_comparison}, OCR evaluation focused on Character Error Rate (CER) and Word Error Rate (WER) metrics.
+Tesseract OCR baseline achieved 15.56\% CER and 30.78\% WER.
+The Attention-Gated CNN-BiGRU model improved performance with 14.85\% CER and 27.22\% WER by combining gated CNNs with bidirectional GRU layers and attention mechanisms for better spatial dependencies and contextual information handling.
+Our specialized OCR model reduced CER to 7.83\% but maintained similar WER (27.24\%), indicating better individual character recognition while struggling at word level.
+Azura OCR achieved best performance with 6.39\% CER and 25.97\% WER.